openshift/managed-scripts/scripts/SREP/update-upgrade-policy-state/README.md

 ## Usage

-To cancel the upgrade policy of the current cluster, you can run the following commands for prod and staging clsuters:
+To cancel the upgrade policy of the current cluster, you can run the following commands for prod and staging clusters:

 For production clusters (no need to specify env=prod as parameter since it is prod by default) :